dtoney12/dtoney12/README.md

   I have a beautiful Filipino baby waiting for daddy to come back and change his diapers :baby:
   </li>
   <li>
-   I am transitioning from a career as a network engineer.
-Check out my <a href="https://www.linkedin.com/in/dale-toney-66a820235/">Linkedin</a>.
+   I am transitioning from a career as a network engineer - Check out my <a href="https://www.linkedin.com/in/dale-toney-66a820235/">Linkedin</a>
   </li>
 </ul>